margau/dmxnet/README.md

 This is a limitation based on the internal structure of ArtPollReply-Packages.
 **You can of course use more Sender/Receiver-Objects, but they won't propagate trough ArtPoll.**

+In this library DMX channel numbering is zero-indexed, so the first DMX channel (usually 1) has number 0 and the last one (usually 512) has number 511. **Please keep this drift in mind!**

 ### Transmitting Art-Net

 **Create new sender object:**